 What is this guideline about?

 This guideline makes recommendations on exercise referral schemes to promote physical activity for people aged 19 and older.
-It is an update of recommendation 5 in 'Four commonly used methods to increase physical activity' (NICE public health guidance 2).

 NICE has already recommended structured exercise programmes to manage specific health conditions, or for rehabilitation after recovery from a specific condition (see box 1).
 These include stroke, cardiac and pulmonary rehabilitation programmes.
 They are outside the scope of this guideline.